 United States Marines!!!

-On this day in 1775, the United States Marines was born.
-The Continental Congress, perceiving that war with Britain was on the horizon, drafted a resolution calling for the establishment of "two battalions of Marines to be raised."
-The Continental Congress, gathered at Tun Tavern in Philadelphia, ratified the resolution, which officially commissioned the Continental Marines, "for the protection of the American colonies and to fight for independence at sea and shore."
+On this day in 1775, the United States Marine Corps was born.
+Members of the Continental Congress, seeing that war with Britain was on the horizon, drafted a resolution calling for the establishment of "two battalions of Marines to be raised."
+The Continental Congress, gathered at Tun Tavern in Philadelphia, ratified the resolution, which officially commissioned the Continental Marines "for the protection of the American colonies and to fight for independence at sea and shore."
 It was John Adams, the chief supporter of the bill, who pushed for the ratification of this resolution.
 As a result, it is Adams who should be given special recognition as being the "father" of the Marine Corps.

 Here are some interesting tidbits of history on the Marines and their role in the Revolution from the History Channel's website:

 Serving on land and at sea, the original U.S. Marines distinguished themselves in a number of important operations during the Revolutionary War.
 The first Marine landing on a hostile shore occurred when a force of Marines under Captain Samuel Nicholas captured New Province Island in the Bahamas from the British in March 1776.
 Nicholas was the first commissioned officer in the Continental Marines and is celebrated as the first Marine commandant.
 After American independence was achieved in 1783, the Continental Navy was demobilized and its Marines disbanded.For more information on the birthday of the U.S. Marines click here.